codeindulgence/vim-tig/README.md

 Installation
 ------------
-Use your most favouritest plugin manager.
+Use your favourite plugin manager.

 Usage
 -----